jonathanirvings/judgels-wiki/Dev's-Guide:-Running-from-source.md

 ## Optional: setting up Sandalphon

-You can connect your Uriel to TOKI's staging Sandalphon as follows:
+To be able to view problems, you can connect your Uriel to TOKI's staging Sandalphon as follows:

 1. Go to Jophiel directory (`judgels-backends/uriel`).
 1. Open the config file `uriel-dist/var/conf/uriel.yml`.